-PRE-PLANT TREATMENT FOR WHITE GRUBS, ROOT WEEVILS, AND STRAWBERRY ROOT APHIDS dusts, sprays, or granular formulations.
+PRE-PLANT TREATMENT FOR WHITE GRUBS, ROOT WEEVILS, AND STRAWBERRY ROOT APHIDS

+To reduce white grub and root weevil injury and to avoid root aphid injury in strawberry plantings:-Just before planting, treat the upper 3 inches of soil with CHLORDANE, at the rate of 10 pounds actual CHLOR-DANE per acre.
+These insecticides may be applied as dusts, sprays, or granular formulations.
 The chemical should be broadcast (sprayed, dusted or drilled) and thoroughly mixed with the soil immediately after application.
 About 40 percent of the effectiveness may be lost in 5 hours if the chemical remains exposed on the surface of the soil.
 This treatment is effective against white grub and root weevil for about 3 years.
 Where sod has been turned under, this treatment is very necessary before planting.